Zlatan Ibrahimović: Personal life

 Ibrahimović has one sibling (Sanela) and four half-siblings.
-His longtime partner is Helena Seger, with whom he has two sons: Maximilian (born 22 September 2006) and Vincent (born 6 March 2008).
+His longtime partner is Helena Seger, with whom he has two sons.
 He used to reside outside Los Angeles when he played for LA Galaxy.
-However, he still has a home in Malmö, where he spends his summers.
+He still has a home in Malmö, where he spends his summers.
 Ibrahimović received an honorary black belt in taekwondo; he attended classes at the Malmö Taekwondo club Enighet ("Unity") as a child.
 Ibrahimović is fluent in five languages: Swedish, Bosnian, English, Spanish and Italian.
 He has stated that he was raised as a Catholic.
 Ibrahimović often refers to himself in the third person.

 The name "Zlatan" was trademarked in May 2003 at the Swedish Patent and Registration Office for "most likely being perceived as Zlatan Ibrahimović", meaning he receives exclusive rights to the name for certain products, including sporting goods, clothing, and shoes.

 Ibrahimović is under contract with Nike and features in their television advertising where he has appeared alongside other players endorsed by the company, including Cristiano Ronaldo, Neymar and Wayne Rooney.
 He wears the Nike Mercurial boot line and has the names and dates of birth of his sons embedded onto the external sides of his boots.
 In late 2007, Ibrahimović, with the help of Nike, self-funded Zlatan Court in the streets of the city district Rosengård in his hometown Malmö: he provided a playing mat, goalposts, lighting and a modern fence.
 In 2008, he donated new Nike kits to his youth club, FBK Balkan.

 In a February 2011 interview, Ibrahimović stated that the boxer Muhammad Ali is one of his role models, going on to say: "One of my idols in sport and outside the sport also [sic]...he believed in his [principles] and he never gave [them] up."
 While in Malmö with the national team in September 2012, Ibrahimović was honoured with the inscription of his name on the city's "Walk of Fame of Sports".
 The Swedish Post Office issued a set of five postage stamps featuring Ibrahimović in March 2014.
 Ibrahimović features in EA Sports' FIFA video game series, and was the fourth highest rated player in FIFA 15.